GerritCodeReview/homepage/_posts/2022-01-12-esc-minutes.md

 as follows: Gerrit/master updates its submodule to JGit/master regularly.
-After two weeks of tests by Google (using the JGit fork) and GerritForge (using the JGit vanilla), the update is performed on the non-EOL stable branches, assuming that there are no breaking JGit API changes stable branches that are in EOL will not have any regular JGit updates
+After two weeks of tests by Google (using the JGit fork) and GerritForge (using the JGit vanilla), the update is performed on the non-EOL stable branches, assuming that there are no breaking JGit API changes.
+Stable branches that are in EOL will not have any regular JGit updates

 ## Delay in Gerrit releases due to the review of release notes